Adappt-Intelligence-Inc/libra/doc/API.md

    6. All the recoridng on SD card are 30 seconds motion Mp4 clips.
 Recorded clips are not stored in cloud.

    7. OTA FPT server is hosted on S3 bucket. https://ip-camera-storage.s3.ap-south-1.amazonaws.com/sdfirm-1.0.0.tar.gz.
 To upload firmware [s3_upload](s3_File_Upload.py)

-   8. You can test some of our existing apis with following [Postman API](Api_Test.pdf)
+6. Test some of our existing apis with following [Postman API](Api_Test.pdf)

    1. First loging with Post API api/login

    2. Then generate Camera ID with GET API api/cameraid.
 This is very unique camera id only Adappt can generate and validate it.

    3. Then Register Camera with above generated cameraid Post API api/register

    4. Other APIs are listed beneath

  ## Android Side APIS